duall/singlePlayerWow-android/README.md

 Should take care of everything automatically.
 Connect with ChromieCraft 3.3.5a through Winlator (set realmlist to `127.0.0.1` or your LAN/WAN IP)

+To run the server again after a restart, you can just use same script `bash ~/wowsp_cutoff.sh` (It will take care of mariadb startup and tmux sessions)

 ## Manual installation if script does not work

 You need to install the build and runtime dependencies: